gazebosim/gz-sim/examples/scripts/distributed/README.md

     Once you've started all 3 secondaries, you'll see the 3 shapes show up on the window.

 1. Press play and you should see the shapes rolling down.
-FIXME: they are not moving